openforis/sepal-doc/docs/source/team/style_guide.rst

 En-dashes
 """""""""

-En-dashes can be used in pairs – leaving a space on either side – to set off an element that is not part of the main sentence.
+En-dashes (–) are longer than hyphens (-).
+They can be used in pairs – leaving a space on either side – to set off an element that is not part of the main sentence.
 Ideally, they should not be used more than once per paragraph.
 An en-dash can be used alone to add a phrase elaborating what has gone before – leaving a space on either side.
-En-dashes are used for relationships, ranges of values, and ranges of dates.
+En-dashes are used for relationships, ranges of values and ranges of dates.

     **Example**